nurkiewicz/async-retry/README.md

 ## Implementation details

-This library was built with Java 8 in mind to take advantage of lambdas and new `CompletableFuture` abstraction (but Java 7 port with Guava dependency exists).
+This library was built with Java 8 in mind to take advantage of lambdas and new `CompletableFuture` abstraction (but [Java 7 port with Guava dependency exists](https://github.com/nurkiewicz/async-retry/tree/java7)).
 It uses `ScheduledExecutorService` underneath to run tasks and schedule retries in the future - which allows best thread utilization.

-But what is really interesting is that the whole library is fully immutable, there is no single mutable variable, at all.
+But what is really interesting is that the whole library is fully immutable, there is no single mutable field, at all.
 This might be counter-intuitive at first, take for example this trivial code sample:

 	ScheduledExecutorService scheduler = Executors.newSingleThreadScheduledExecutor();